 - Vary the depth of each injection to get the flavor in every portion of the meat

-Injecting a marinade into the turkey breast helps to add flavor and moisture into the meat.
+Injecting a marinade into the turkey breast helps to add flavor and moisture to the meat.
 An injection is a quicker method to marinate the meat and doesn’t mean you have to let the meat soak in a liquid prior to cooking.

 When I inject my turkey breast, I always make my injections in a grid pattern and space each injection about 1-2″ apart.
 I also try to inject the marinade into varying depths of the meat so that I can try to maximize the marinade flavor into each bite of meat.